ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

 		  ```
 * output: emotion traces as "data_goalQuestCompleted_"+ test.getKey()+".csv  inside project directory.

+### Step 4:
-4. Run python -- "mkHeatmaps.py" (main directory of the project)Produce aggregated heatmaps of emotion traces for every emotion type.    (has input parameters)
+ Run python -- "mkHeatmaps.py" (main directory of the project)Produce aggregated heatmaps of emotion traces for every emotion type.    (has input parameters)
 This script gets input parameters as

 * "path"  : the path to emotion traces (results of step 3)